o1-labs/proof-systems/book/src/pickles/accumulation.md

 ## Introduction

-The trick below was originally described in [Halo](https://eprint.iacr.org/2020/499.pdf), however we are going to rely on the abstraction of "accumulation schemes" described by Bünz, Chiesa, Mishra and Spooner in [Proof-Carrying Data from Accumulation Schemes](/https://eprint.iacr.org/2020/499.pdf), in particular the scheme in Appendix A. 2.
+The trick below was originally described in [Halo](https://eprint.iacr.org/2020/499.pdf), however we are going to base this post on the abstraction of "accumulation schemes" described by Bünz, Chiesa, Mishra and Spooner in [Proof-Carrying Data from Accumulation Schemes](/https://eprint.iacr.org/2020/499.pdf), in particular the scheme in Appendix A. 2.

 Relevant resources include: